(305) 4471-447

 Teeth Cleanings Techniques

-A comprehensive exam and tooth cleaning is recommended twice a year for everyone.
-Patients suffering from periodontal disease are recommended to have their teeth cleaned at three-month intervals.
+A comprehensive exam and tooth cleaning are recommended twice a year for everyone.
+It is recommended that those suffering from periodontal disease have their teeth cleaned at three-month intervals.
 Those with certain health problems may need to come for frequent exams, as well.
-At the cleaning visit, the dental assistant or periodontist will perform an x-ray, and use a tool such as the periscope (endoscope designed to explore under the gumline) to pinpoint trouble areas not easily seen.
-This will also allow the dentist to spot the signs of other issues, like oral cancer, diabetes, and kidney problems.
+At the cleaning visit, the dental assistant or periodontist will take an x-ray of your teeth and use a tool such as a periscope (an endoscope designed to explore under the gumline) to pinpoint troublesome areas not easily seen.
+This will also allow the dentist to spot any signs of other issues, like oral cancer, diabetes, or kidney problems.

 Several cleaning techniques are available at our Miami dental office.
 Each is different and will be utilized to meet the unique needs of individual patients: